jasone/sqlive/docs/docs.md

 ```$ for i in {1..500}; do echo "$i, $i"; done | sqlive --data /tmp/test.db --load-csv customer_connect_window
 ```

-And look at the stream of average:
+And look at the file of updates:

 ```$ tail /tmp/avg_balance
 ...